CaveSurveying/tunnelx/symbols/helpfile.md

 # Scale bars #

+CARE!
+When using frames the scale bar needs to be explicitly told what scale to draw (because drawings at multiple scales can be shown in the same frame).
+To check the scale of any drawing included in the frame, click on the connective line that you COPY to import it and look at the text box, check what sfscaledown="650.0" says - this is 1:650.
+Then adjust the scale bar lines below, so for this scale change %0/1.0000%%v0/% (which draws at ) to %0/0.65%%v0/% then change the line type to vary the font and vertical size of the scale bar

 Paste one of the following blocks of text into a label to produce a scale bar.
 Simple version:

 ```